alexcu2718/fdf/README.md

 **Windows Support**: Acknowledged as a significant undertaking an almost entire separate codebase(portability ain't fun), but valuable for both usability and learning Windows internals.

 ## Enhance shell completions

-Meanwhile my shell completions are pretty good, I want to improve them a lot, this shouldn't be too bad(famous last words)

 ### Core Philosophy